 Once your box is ready, start building your background.
 Think about the scene you want to create.
 Is it a natural landscape?
 A picture from your imagination?
 I found some old maps and thought they would be the perfect background for my birds.

 Choose a background from your assortment of papers.
 Then, cut out and glue your material (or materials) into your box.
 You can also color your background with markers.

 Search through your magazines and newspapers, and find images that catch your eye.
 Cut them out with scissors.
 Play with the arrangement of your pictures before you glue them down.

 Now that your background is complete, it’s time to place your collected objects into your shadow box.
 Will you arrange your objects according to height?
 Color?
 Size?
 I plan to continue moving and rearranging my objects, so I am not gluing them down.

 Every artist needs a title for their masterpiece.
 I call mine The Places Birds Go.
 Share your title and artwork with your family.
 What other imaginative scenes can you create?
 Show off your work on social media.
 Tag us, @MilwaukeeArt, and use the hashtag #MAMStudioAtHome.

 Kohl’s Studio at Home activities are designed to be enjoyed with the whole family, regardless of age.
 Families can work together to learn new techniques and materials, and to explore creativity.
 As with all new things, provide your child the support and supervision that they need for their developmental level, practicing safe use of tools and materials.
 You know your kids best!

-Liala Amin is the Kohl’s Color Wheels Team Coordinator.
-She develops art activities inspired by the Museum’s collection, and brings a pop-up studio to school and community festivals throughout the region.
-When she isn’t driving the giant, green van, she enjoys hanging out with her parakeets and painting.
+Liala Amin was the Kohl’s Color Wheels Team Coordinator.
+She developed art activities inspired by the Museum’s collection and brought a pop-up studio to school and community festivals throughout the region.